ibm-build-lab/acct-config-iam/README_SANDBOX.md

    ./setup_account.sh <name of resource group>
    ```

-3.  **Optional** To create API keys user that has infrastructure permissions:
+3.  **Optional** To create API keys for a user that has infrastructure permissions:

    ```
    ibmcloud target -g <resource-group>